-The District, located in central Contra Costa County, California (the "County"), encompasses an area of approximately 104 square miles, and serves students from the City of San Ramon, the Town of Danville, and the unincorporated communities of Alamo, Diablo and Blackhawk, as well as a small portion of the City of Walnut Creek.
-The District is located about 30 miles east of San Francisco in the San Ramon Valley, a largely residential area at the western and southern fringes of Mt.
+The District, located in central Contra Costa County, California, encompasses an area of approximately 104 square miles with a population of approximately 157,400 residents, and serves students from the incorporated City of San Ramon, the Town of Danville, and the unincorporated communities of Alamo, Diablo and Blackhawk, as well as a small portion of the City of Walnut Creek.
+The District is located about 30 miles east of San Francisco in the San Ramon Valley, a largely residential area at the western and southern flanks of Mt.
 Diablo, which, with an elevation of 3,849 feet, is one of the highest peaks in the San Francisco Bay area.

 The District operates 22 elementary schools, eight middle schools, four high schools, an independent study program, a preschool and a continuation high school program.
-Enrollment was approximately [31,911] students for fiscal year 2019-20 and is budgeted to be approximately [31,694] students in fiscal year 2020-21.
+Total enrollment in the District was approximately 30,726 students in fiscal year 2020-21 and is budgeted to be approximately 30,552 students in fiscal year 2021-22.
 The District operates under the jurisdiction of the Contra Costa County Superintendent of Schools.
+The District has a fiscal year 2021-22 assessed valuation of \$56,199,937,434.